kermitt2/delft/Readme.md

 * A comprehensive evaluation framework with the standard metrics for sequence labeling and classification tasks, including n-fold cross validation.

-* Integration of HuggingFace transformers as Keras layers
+* Integration of HuggingFace transformers as Keras layers.

 A native Java integration of the library has been realized in [GROBID](https://github.com/kermitt2/grobid) via [JEP](https://github.com/ninia/jep).